How Do I Stop MY Child From Bullying?

 Written by Irene van der Zande, Kidpower Founder and Executive Director

-ANSWER: Children who bully in this way need safer tools for getting what they want, better skills for handling the disappointment of NOT always getting what they want, clear boundaries about what the rules are for behavior, and consistently enforced consequences for breaking those rules.
+And then we can make a plan of action since kids usually need support in interacting with each other in positive ways.
+Lecturing usually doesn’t work.
+Children who bully need safer tools for getting what they want, better skills for handling the disappointment of NOT always getting what they want, clear boundaries about what the rules are for behavior, practice in making respectful and kind choices even when they don’t feel like it, and consistently enforced consequences for breaking those rules.

 Safer tools can mean learning to ask instead of grab and learning to look for ways in which everyone can get at least some of what they want.